 The Palm Beach Transportation Planning Agency (TPA) is conducting an Okeechobee Blvd & SR 7 Multimodal Corridor Study to identify alternative ways to create a safe, efficient, connected and multimodal transportation system for these corridors.
-This planning study will comprise of a roadway and transit alternatives analysis, Health Impact Assessment and Land Use & Economic Development Analysis – all of which will engage the public and key stakeholders for their review and input to guide the TPA’s selection of a recommended alternative.
+This planning study will comprise of a roadway and transit conceptual alternatives analysis, Health Impact Assessment and Land Use & Economic Development Analysis – all of which will engage the public and key stakeholders for their review and input to guide the TPA’s selection of a desired multimodal concept.